 Depress the Right Hand switch on the Honey Bee Switch Box to engage Reel Lift mode.
-Depress the platform tilt button, on the JD multi-function lever to raise the Reel until the cylinders are fully extended.
+Depress the platform tilt button, on the multi-function handle to raise the Reel until the cylinders are fully extended.
 Hold the button on momentarily, then drop the reel to its lowest position (cylinder fully retracted).
 Complete this cycle at least twice to ensure the system is working properly.

-The Reel Adjust Quad is used for float adjust, it is not used for reel position adjustment.
+The Reel Adjust Quad is not used for reel position adjustment.
 See the levelling section for details